 Chances are if you are diagnosed with bacterial infection, your doctor will prescribe amoxicillin.
 While that’s generally good news for your primary recovery, what does it mean in terms of side effects?
 Does a dose of “good” bacteria in the form of probiotics help counteract those side effects?
 Lets get into it.

-Amoxicillin is, by the CDC’s numbers, the most-prescribed antibiotic in the US (just ahead of azithromycin).
+Amoxicillin is, by the CDC’s numbers in 2020, the most-prescribed antibiotic in the US along with azithromycin.
 It is prescribed for a very wide range of bacterial infections, ranging from pneumonia, through dental abscesses, to UTIs and more.
 There’s practically nothing amoxicillin can’t do.
 It’s easy to see why it is such a standby for prescribing doctors; it is the very model of a “broad spectrum antibiotic” as favored in a majority of simple infection cases.

 There are few classes of bacteria that amoxicillin doesn’t attack.
 From opportunistic bacteria such as H. Influenzae to the digestive-focused Helicobacter pylori, it searches and destroys the cultures that cause some of the worst symptoms of food poisoning, meningitis and strep throat.
 When paired with clavulanic acid, it is particularly effective in breaking down stubborn respiratory tract infections.
 And while all of this makes it highly useful, it also means that some “good” bacteria will get pulled down in the crossfire.

 Therefore, it is worth considering whether amoxicillin and probiotics can be choreographed in such a way that you get the benefits of the former with no side-effects (or, at least, a reduction).